ICL-COAST/thalassa/doc/README.md

 # Introduction to THALASSA
 THALASSA is a Fortran orbit propagation code for bodies in the Earth-Moon-Sun system.
-It works by integrating either Newtonian equations in Cartesian coordinates or regularized equations of motion with the LSODAR (Livermore Solver for Ordinary Differential equations with Automatic Rootfinding).
+It works by integrating either Newtonian equations in Cartesian coordinates or regularized equations of motion with the LSODAR (Livermore Solver for Ordinary Differential equations with Automatic Root-finding).

 THALASSA is a command-line tool, and has been developed and tested on MacOS and Ubuntu Linux platforms, using the ``gfortran`` compiler.
-Attention has been paid to avoid using advanced Fortran constructs: while they greatly improve the capabilities of the language, their portability is usually awful.
+Attention has been paid to avoid using advanced Fortran constructs: while they greatly improve the capabilities of the language, their portability has been found to be problematic.
+This might change in the future.

 The repository also includes some Python3 scripts to perform batch propagations.
 This feature is currently experimental, but it shouldn't be too difficult for a Python user to generalize the scripts to perform batch propagations on discrete grids of orbital elements.

 Details on the mathematical fundamentals of THALASSA are contained in [Amato et al., 2018](#Amato2018).

+# Giving credit
+If you use THALASSA in your research, please consider giving credit by citing the article specifying the mathematical fundamentals of THALASSA, [Amato et al., 2018](#Amato2018), and/or acknowledging this repository.

 # THALASSA User Guide
 THALASSA reads settings and initial conditions from two text files.
 Their paths can be specified as arguments to the THALASSA executable,